manuelalferez/is-it-worthy/README.md

 # Is it Worthy?
-App

-The "Is it Worthy?" app is a simple cost calculator designed to help users determine whether it is more cost-effective to perform a task themselves or delegate it to someone else.
+Calculate if your decision is worthy or not.

 ## Features